huypva/adapter-pattern-example/README.md

 ```

 ## Contribute
 The code is open sourced.
-I encourage fellow developers to contribute and help improve it!
+I encourage fellow developers to contribute and help improve it!Ref
 - Fork it
 - Create your feature branch (git checkout -b new-feature)
 - Ensure all tests are passing